Staff Personnel Manual (SPP)

 - Market Adjustment

 - A market adjustment is initiated as the result of a compensation study.
-Market adjustments occur when the assigned grade of the job is adjusted to a grade higher and the affected incumbent’s current salary falls below the minimum of the new grade.
+Market adjustments occur when the assigned Market Reference Point (MRP) of the job is adjusted.

-- The maximum value of a position (classification), which an employee’s pay should not exceed.
+The highest limit of the market zone for a position above which an employee’s pay should not exceed.

 - Mediation